Gpinchon/KDE-Ambient-Light/README.md

 It was originaly developped on a Yoga Pro 7 running OpenSUSE Tumbleweed with Plasma.
 It might not work on other laptops depending on your configuration.
 Please profide feedback if it doesn't.

 The max values for automatic brightness can be set using System Plasma's "Settings/Power Management".
-They're read from `~/.config/powermanagementprofilesrc`
+They're read from `~/.config/powermanagementprofilesrc` or from `~/.config/powerdevilsrc`

 The config file used for this service is located in `~/.config/ambient-light` If no config file is found the service generates it automatically using the default values.